jeffwhw/udacity_ad_pj2/writeup.md

 [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

 I have started with invididual steps such as calibration, perspective transform etc. Each individual function is tested using the given sample images.
 After testing them all, I combined all the code in a single file: pipeline.py.
-I built first a test run which combines all these steps together.
+I built first a test run (line 273 to line 311) in "pipeline.py"), which combines all these steps together.
 After the test run is working, I started with video.

 The first trial on video was successful and recorded in "./output_images/project_video_first_run.mp4".
 The results seem to be very reasonable except that the detection encounters some disturtance when the line is missing for some time or there is strong shadow on the ground.
 Therefore, I built a second run which adds smoothing function and sanity check.
 These mechanisms filtered out the unreasonable results and smooth the output.
 The second run achieved a much better result in the above mentioned scenarios.
 It is recored in "./output_images/project_video_second_run.mp4".